drduh/Debian-Privacy-Server-Guide/README.md

 "ServerCertificateSHA256": "9B759D41E3DE30F9D2F902027D792B65D950A98BBB6D6D56BE7F2528453BF8E9"
 ```

-If an error occurs while attempting to connect, ssh to the server and check `/var/log/prosody/prosody.err`.
+If an error occurs while attempting to connect, check `/var/log/prosody/prosody.err` on the server.

-# Conclusion
+# Finish

 Reboot the instance and make sure everything still works.
 If not, you'll need to automate certain programs to start up on their own (for example, Privoxy will fail to start if OpenVPN does not first create a tunnel interface to bind to).